OsiriX-Foundation/KheopsDocumentation/docs/tokens/user_tokens.md

 # User Tokens

 User tokens give full user access to the Kheops platform.
-They are intended to be used by application that need to perform actions on Kheops in the name of the user.
+They are intended to be used by application that need to perform actions on behalf of a user.
 User tokens are OAuth2.0 Access tokens that can be used with Bearer Authorization when calling the [Kheops APIs](https://github.com/OsiriX-Foundation/KheopsAuthorization/wiki).

 DICOMweb calls made using a user token will return all studies a user has access to unless an additional [query parameter](/docs/tokens/curl#user-token-parameters) is provided.